 One consequence of the Ethiopian famine was to increase confidence in NGOs and ensure their survival, through exponentially increasing their income and popularity.
 This was achieved through a barrage of powerful if disturbing imagery: that of starving masses and doomed individuals.
 The fate and fortune of the development NGOs could not be divorced from the power of the media.
 This recognition caused development organizations to reassess their responsibility in representational terms.
 They came to the unsettling realization that popularizing the right images might ensure their institutional survival, increase their political leverage, and promote their kind of development by mobilizing popular support.

 The Ethiopian famine gained global recognition in October 1983 when a report filmed by the late Mohammed Amin, then Visnews’ Africa Bureau Chief, and filed by Michael Buerk of the BBC was screened on the Nine O’Clock News.
 Up to that point, despite repeated warnings, detailed official accounts, a Disasters Emergency Committee appeal, and news reports the famine did not occupy center stage.
 It was judged to be marginal and largely un-newsworthy.
 That Amin and Buerk worked together was largely a product of good fortune and sound journalistic instinct.
-Buerk had, in fact, been to Ethiopia in July of 1983 to report back on the success of the Disasters Emergency Committee appeal, but had only filmed in the southern part of Ethiopia, which was comparatively lush and suffering the effects of famine to a lesser degree.
+Buerk had, in fact, been to Ethiopia in July of 1983 to report back on the success of the Disasters Emergency Committee appeal but had only filmed in the southern part of Ethiopia, which was comparatively lush and suffering the effects of famine to a lesser degree.
 In October 1983, Amin and Buerk focused on the northern towns of Korem and Makelle, the epicenters of the famine.
 They were unprepared for the scale of the human distress they encountered and emerged in a profound state of shock.
-This was a notable feature of the visual and verbal images that were subsequently broadcast on the BBC’s evening news of October 23, 1984.
+This was a notable feature of the visual and verbal images that were subsequently broadcast on the BBC’s evening news of 23 October 1984.

 Dawn, as the sun breaks through the piercing chill of night on the plain outside Korem, it lights up a biblical famine, now, in the 20th century.
 This place, say workers here, is the closest thing to hell on earth.
 Thousands of wasted people are coming here for help.
-Many find only death…Death is all around…Korem, and insignificant town, has become a place of grief.
+Many find only death. . . .
+Death is all around. . . .
+Korem, an insignificant town, has become a place of grief.

 The footage is said to have hushed newsrooms, producing tears and unprompted donations from a habitually hardened news staff.
 Carried by 425 of the world’s major broadcasting agencies, in Britain, it jammed the Oxfam’s switchboard for three days.
-Even British tabloids such as The Sun joined the fray with a two-inch headline “Race to Save the Babies” (October 28, 1983.)
+Even British tabloids such as the Sun joined the fray with a two-inch headline “Race to Save the Babies” (28 October 1983).
 An enormous aid operation ensued, fueled by popular support.
 Aid workers were now swamped with clumsy news teams eager for a story.
 It was the biggest news item to come “out of Africa” in the 1980s.

 Extraordinary though these events were, they did not secure the cultural revolution in NGOs.
 This was left up to the pop star – Bob Geldof – who saw the Amin-Buerk footage.
 He responded by recording the single Do They Know It’s Christmas?, a record that sought to “save the world at Christmas time,” under the name “Band Aid.”
 Geldof’s energy fueled a media circus around the famine; he emerged as the self-appointed voice of the people.
 As a concerned, independent, and active citizen, he considered himself to be empowered and entitled to confront politicians and governments on the level of their commitment to the South.
 Geldof’s abrasive approach opened a surprising number of doors, to the consternation of more established and experienced development professionals.